endojs/endo/packages/ses/README.md

 that arranges `ses`, calls `lockdown`, and orchestrates one or more "guest programs", providing limited access to its resources.

-Provided that the `ses` implementation and its trusted compute base are correct, we claim that a host program (Figure 1) can evaluate a guest program (`program`) in a compartment after `lockdown` and that the program:
+Provided that the `ses` implementation and its [trusted compute base](#trusted-compute-base) are correct, we claim that a host program can evaluate a guest program (`program`) in a compartment after `lockdown` and that the guest program:

 - will initially only have access to one mutable object, the compartment's `globalThis`,